 If your exhaust manifold or pipe is damaged, this can also cause a hissing sound.
-Exhausts play an important role in guiding harmful gases away from the interior of the car, so you should get any leaks fixed as soon as you can for the sake of yours and your passengers’ health.
+Exhausts play an important role in guiding harmful gases away from the interior of the car, so you should get any leaks fixed as soon as you can for the sake of you and your passengers.

 Cooling system issues often cause hissing sounds, particularly if the problem is related to hoses.
 These are made of highly flexible rubber that is designed to withstand engine vibrations, high-pressure coolants, high temperatures and oils.

 However, over time these hoses do deteriorate, and when this happens it can lead to fluid leaks.
 Any kind of fluid leak in your vehicle is bad news, and you contact a mechanic as soon as possible.

 However, if you can hear a hissing sound it’s probably the sign of a vacuum leak, especially if your check engine warning light comes on and your car seems to be idling faster than usual.
 The best thing to do is book your car in with a garage so any hose damage can be repaired.

 My car makes a hissing noise when the air conditioning is on

 The compressor within your air conditioning has a valve that makes a hissing noise if it starts leaking.
 Valves help with the pressurisation of the refrigerant gas, so you should book your car in to have its air conditioning system serviced.
 A hissing or shrieking indicates that the pressure inside the compressor is too high, and this is a serious situation.

 If your car is making a hissing noise, even if you think it might be nothing serious, you should always get it checked out by a professional.

 Enjoyed reading this article?
 There's more where that came from! 👇